 Best Motley Fool Service: How to Get Started

 The Motley Fool offers a large number of services today, and many of them work well for various niche purposes.
 However, if you are just getting started, we would recommend Stock Advisor as a starting point.

-As you might have noticed earlier, we have a link that gives you 55% off Stock Advisor, and that value is hard to beat.
+As you might have noticed earlier, we have a link that gives you a special discount price on Stock Advisor, and that value is hard to beat.
 That comes to just $89 for an entire year, so it’s an excellent deal.
 We highly recommend giving it a try, then perhaps consider some of The Motley Fool’s niche products later on.